-Why Am I Like This?
-Mental Illness And Feelings Of Being Different
+Why Am I Like This And Feeling Different

-Everyone else appears perfectly comfortable and at ease.
-You, however, may not see yourself that way.
-You may feel nervous about interacting with people, or dread interacting at all.
-Maybe you have a set routine or pattern that you feel you must adhere to that others do not seem to have.
+Everyone else might appear perfectly comfortable and at ease to you.
+But you may not see yourself that way.
+You may feel nervousness or dread about interacting with people.
+Maybe you have a set routine or pattern to which you believe that you must adhere that others do not seem to have.

 You may find yourself not having the same interests, hobbies, drives, or passions as the people around you.
-You may be left wondering how other people interact in the way they do with such ease and how they are finding joy in things that you are not.
-You may even experience nervousness about going to parties, as once you get there you see people standing in small groups against the wall or gathered around the kitchen table.
+You may be left wondering how other people interact with such ease and how they are finding joy in things that you are not.
+You may even experience nervousness about going to parties, as once you arrive you might see people standing in small groups against the wall or gathered around the kitchen table.
 Instead of feeling included, maybe you have a jittery feeling.

 You might think, "I'm so tired of being so different from everyone else.
 How did I get this way?
 Why am I like this?"